 He first learned to speak sitting outside their windows at night.
 A veil of kitchen or living room light above, watching the shadows of suburban rose bushes and apple trees drift in the yard as he listened.
 Family dinner.
 A TV.
 A radio.
 Two lovers screaming at each other.
 An old man talking to a brightly colored bird.
 The words were too soft for his mouth, and his mandibles ached as he whispered a garbled, carapaced version of human speech to himself and to the washed-out sky.
 In the direction of his lost home.

-What Becomes Of the Third-Hearted, by A. Merc Rustad
+What Becomes Of the Third-Hearted, by Merc Fenn Wolfmoor

 Her skin smells of crushed pearls, dried salt, silver fish scales woven into unfinished memories.
 Her eyes are sculpted starlight, holding the sadness of death a million years ago and a million yet to come.
 When she holds out her hand, I turn and run.
 The sand has turned to glass and my heels crack the shore in tiny percussions like the breaking of my hearts.